 Prior to the acquisition of Black Range, Mr. George Glasier, the Company's CEO, who is also a director of the Company ("Seller"), transferred his interest in a former joint venture with Ablation Technologies, LLC to Black Range.
-In connection with the transfer, Black Range issued 25 million shares of Black Range common stock to Seller and committed to pay \$325,800 (AUD \$500,000) to Seller within 60 days of the first commercial application of the Kinetic Separation technology.
+In connection with the transfer, Black Range issued 25 million shares of Black Range common stock to Seller and committed to pay \$334,650 (AUD \$500,000) to Seller within 60 days of the first commercial application of the Kinetic Separation technology.
 The Company assumed this contingent payment obligation in connection with the acquisition of Black Range.
 At the date of the acquisition of Black Range, this contingent obligation was determined to be probable.
-Since the deferred contingent consideration obligation is probable and the amount is estimable, the Company recorded the deferred contingent consideration as an assumed liability in the amount of \$325,800 and \$340,650 as of March 31, 2024 and December 31, 2023, respectively.
+Since the deferred contingent consideration as an assumed liability in the amount of \$334,650 and \$340,650 as of June 30, 2024 and December 31, 2023, respectively.

 The Company has multiple lease arrangements with Silver Hawk Ltd., an entity which is owned by George Glasier and his wife Kathleen Glasier.
 These leases, which are all on a month-to-month basis, are for the rental of office, workshop, warehouse and employee housing facilities.
-The Company incurred rent expense of \$23,525 and \$17,925 in connection with these arrangements for the three months ended March 31, 2024 and 2023, respectively.
+The Company incurred rent expense of \$26,325 and \$17,925 in connection with these arrangements for the three months ended June 30, 2024 and 2023, respectively.
+The Company incurred rent expense of \$49,850 and \$35,850 in connection with these arrangements for the six months ended June 30, 2024 and 2023, respectively.

-The Company is obligated to pay Mr. Glasier for reimbursable expenses in the amount of \$15,482 and \$84,040, included within accounts payable and accrued liabilities, as of March 31, 2024 and December 31, 2023, respectively.
+The Company is obligated to pay Mr. Glasier for reimbursable expenses in the amount of \$19,656 and \$50,010, included within accounts payable and accrued liabilities, as of June 30, 2024 and December 31, 2023, respectively.